-The 4 Types of Data Analytics Explained (Descriptive, Diagnostic, Predictive, and Prescriptive)
+The 4 Types of Data Analytics Explained With Examples

 What is data analytics?

 Data analytics is the process of examining data to uncover patterns, draw conclusions, and guide decisions.
-At its core, it’s about using information to answer real questions like which campaigns are performing, where a process is breaking down, or what your team should prioritize next.
+At its core, it is about using information to answer real questions like which campaigns are performing, where a process is breaking down, or what your team should prioritize next.

-While analytics once meant sorting through spreadsheets or pulling static reports, modern business intelligence (BI) tools have transformed how teams access and act on data.
-With real-time data streams, intuitive dashboards, and automated workflows, today’s analytics are more collaborative, accessible across teams, and consistent with how work actually gets done.
+Analytics once meant sorting through spreadsheets or pulling static reports.
+Modern business intelligence (BI) tools have transformed how teams access and act on data.
+Real-time data streams, intuitive dashboards, automated workflows.
+Today's analytics are more collaborative, accessible across teams, and consistent with how work actually gets done.

-From marketing and operations to finance and HR, data analytics helps teams stay aligned, spot opportunities early, and back their decisions with facts, not just gut instinct.
+From marketing and operations to finance and human resources (HR), data analytics helps teams stay aligned, spot opportunities early, and back their decisions with facts.

-There are four main types of data analytics that help teams move from simply understanding what happened to confidently planning what to do next:
+Four main types of data analytics help teams move from simply understanding what happened to confidently planning what to do next:

 - Descriptive analytics